UnbloktTechnology/nexeraid-examples/v2/no-framework-regular/README.md

-Compilot widget integration example : for JS in regular mode.
+ComPilot widget integration example : for JS in regular mode.
 ===========================================================

-This example demonstrates how to integrate the Compilot Widget for KYC (Know Your Customer) and KYB (Know Your Business) processes.
+This example demonstrates how to integrate the ComPilot Widget for KYC (Know Your Customer) and KYB (Know Your Business) processes.
 In this implementation, we uses no framework and a customer ID as an environment variable to illustrate the integration.

 ## pre-requisite :

 To run this example dApp, you need:
-	•	Access to the Compilot dashboard with an API key.
+	•	Access to the ComPilot dashboard with an API key.
 	•	A workflow set up in your workspace.
-	•	User authentication before opening a Compilot session, with a unique ID for this user (such as an email address or another ID).
+	•	User authentication before opening a ComPilot session, with a unique ID for this user (such as an email address or another ID).